 “The potential scope of this programme is vast.
 Together, the world’s protected areas cover an area greater than Africa.
-Many of the organisations that manage these protected areas face significant challenges relating to business management, which go beyond the scope of staff training.
+Many of the organisations that manage these protected areas face significant challenges relating to business management.
 Without a strong organisational foundation, protected areas are unable to effectively manage the rich ecosystems under their stewardship.
-We are utilising the skills and resources of international businesses to meet this need, and in doing so we are helping businesses to better understand the value of natural capital to their organisation, and the important role of protected areas.”
+We are utilising the skills and resources of international businesses to meet this need, and in doing so we are helping businesses to better understand the value of natural resources to their organisation, and the important role of protected areas.”

 At the heart of the Earth Skills Network is the interaction between mentee and mentor.
-It’s a relationship that often transcends the purely professional to create person connections across cultures.
+It’s a relationship that often transcends the purely professional to create personal connections across cultures.

 - $25,000 per year of cost savings were identified at Atsinanana Forest in Madagascar.

-- Mentees at Atsinanana Forest in Madagascar ran a community forum to find alternative incomes to replace illegal logging.
+- Protected area representatives at Atsinanana Forest in Madagascar ran a community forum to find alternative incomes to replace illegal logging.
 They also secured space in local hotels for the sale of community crafts and products.